orbmis/node_correlation_index/readme.md

 the `miga_labs_correlations.py` script runs a more useful analysis on this dataset

 the script `rated_correlations.py` calculates the modified HHI for the rated labs dataset

+the `staking_pools_HHI.py` file calculates the HHI and modified HHI for node operators